ese-unibe-ch/ese2012-team5/README.md

 Test
 ----

-Use the following data to login and test:
+Go to <code>http://localhost:4567</code> and use the following data to login and test:
 * Username: <code>ese</code>
 * Password: <code>ese</code>